-- a patent is employed in production, fabrication, manufacturing, or other processing in Illinois or if the patent product is produced in Illinois. - copyrighted material is printed or other publications originated in Illinois. - the commercial domicile of the licensee or purchaser of a trademark or other item of intangible personal property is in Illinois.
+- a patent is employed in production, fabrication, manufacturing, or other processing in Illinois or if the patented product is produced in Illinois. - copyrighted material is printed or other publications originated in Illinois. - the commercial domicile of the licensee or purchaser of a trademark or other item of intangible personal property is in Illinois.

-Note: If you cannot determine in which state an item is used, do not include the gross receipts from that item in the numerator or the denominator of the sales factor.

-Sales, other than sales of tangible personal property, or gross receipts from the licensing, sale, or other disposition of patents, copyrights, trademarks, and similar items of intangible personal property, are in Illinois if
+Note: If you cannot determine from your books and records (or the books and records of a related person) in which state an item is used, do not include the gross receipts from that item in the numerator or the denominator of the sales factor.
+Sales, other than sales of tangible personal property, or gross receipts from the licensing, sale, or other disposition of patents, copyrights, trademarks and similar items of intangible personal property, are in Illinois if

-- the income-producing activity is performed inside Illinois; or - if the income-producing activity is performed inside and outside Illinois, and a greater proportion of the incomeproducing activity is performed inside Illinois than outside Illinois, based on performance costs.
+- the income-producing activity is performed in Illinois; or - the income-producing activity is performed both inside and outside Illinois, and a greater proportion of the income-producing activity is performed inside Illinois rather than outside Illinois, based on performance costs.